andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 For more information, please see the slides from 50 to 58 of the [presentation related to the course](https://drive.google.com/file/d/1HH2cKc2CMhqw7iigsA7tA0A08wCkxfbI/view?usp=drive_link), please.

 Observation: NPS = customer satisfaction index.
+Teacher commented that 80% is a good level of NPS.